xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

 For example, the screenshot below shows transactions filtered by vendor profile:
    ![xc5_mv_transactions_filtered_by_vendor.png]({{site.baseurl}}/attachments/ref_3uy1YgfD/xc5_mv_transactions_filtered_by_vendor.png)

+_The contents of this section below this line is currently a draft.
+Material may not yet be complete, information may presently be omitted, and certain parts of the content may be subject to radical, rapid alteration._

+## Creating transactions

+## Editing transactions

 ## Handling payout requests

-_This section is under construction and will be added soon._